-- i) Bestwood Village (up to 500 homes through new allocations, 79 homes on existing commitments) - ii) Calverton (up to 1,300 homes through new allocations, 218 homes on existing commitments) - iii) Ravenshead (up to 330 homes through new allocations, 116 homes on existing commitments). - d) In Gedling up to 260 homes will be provided in other villages not specifically identified above, solely to meet local needs. - 4.
-Significant new employment development will take place in the following areas: - a) Boots & Severn Trent site, in Broxtowe; - b) Top Wighay Farm[#] in Gedling;
+- i) Bestwood Village (up to 500-260 homes through new allocations, 79 homes on existing commitments) - ii) Calverton (up to 1,3001,055 homes through new allocations, 218homes on existing commitments) - iii) Ravenshead (up to 330 homes through new allocations, 116 homes on existing commitments).

-- c) Boots site, in Nottingham City; - d) Southside Regeneration Zone, in Nottingham City; - e) Eastside Regeneration Zone, in Nottingham City; - f) Eastcroft area of the Waterside Regeneration Zone, in Nottingham City; and
+- d) In Gedling up to 260 homes will be provided in other villages not specifically identified above, solely to meet local needs. - 4.
+Significant new employment development will take place in the following areas: - a) Boots & Severn Trent site, in Broxtowe; - b) Land in the vicinity of the proposed HS2 station at Toton in Broxtowe; - b)c) Top Wighay Farm[#] in Gedling; - d) Teal Close[#] in Gedling - e) Gedling Colliery/Chase Farm in Gedling; - c)f)Boots site, in Nottingham City; - d)g) Southside Regeneration Zone, in Nottingham City; - e)h) Eastside Regeneration Zone, in Nottingham City; - f)i) Eastcroft area of the Waterside Regeneration Zone, in Nottingham City; and h)Gedling Colliery/Chase Farm (if development commences in the planperiod), in Gedling.